Who We Are

 Our success is measured in the number of pets we save – through adoption or placement in another rescue, or those who are returned to their owners.

-- In 2012, 6,091 pets ultimately found new homes through KHS - the most in the organization's 130-year history; this includes 6,614 who were adopted at one of KHS' nine adoption centers and 183 who were transferred to other rescue organizations for specialized placement.
+- In 2014, 6,747 pets ultimately found new homes through KHS - the most in the organization's 130-year history; this includes 6,614 who were adopted at one of KHS' nine adoption centers and 133 who were transferred to other rescue organizations for specialized placement.

 This progress is due to a number of factors:

-- The number of pets we have taken in has decreased dramatically, as proactive measures to ending pet homelessness were implemented, such as spaying/neutering and behavior modification programs, and programs designe to support pet owners do they can keep their pets instead of turning them in to shelters.
+- The number of pets we have taken in has decreased dramatically, as proactive measures to ending pet homelessness were implemented, such as spaying/neutering, behavior modification programs, and programs designe to support pet owners do they can keep their pets instead of turning them in to shelters.

 - The number of pets we adopt has tripled in 10 years.